holographicSol/pdfDrive/README.md

+This software may be temporarily or permenantly deprecated:

 The target website may have just been updated to block this kind of thing.
-This software may be temporarily or permenantly deprecated.
+Upon inspection it appears PDFDrive is now trying to force users to enable notifications in the browser before being able to download, then once you have enabled notifications you will be spammed with crapware trying to get you to install crapware.
+Do not enable notiications for PDFDrive, its a scam.

+I will see what I can do to plug this program into an alternative website.
+Until then this program may be out of service.

 Grand Library Supremo (PDF Drive Downloader):